carlospnav/5newtechs/README.md

 ## What you need to do:

 Your tasks are to:
+* Add a search box to filter characters in the main page
 * Create the movie page
 * Stylize everything according to the Zeplin project